MikaSchoenmakers/MikasBalatro/README.md

 This is my mod collection for the game [Balatro](https://store.steampowered.com/app/2379780/Balatro/).

 # Mod Incompatibility
-This mod is partially incompatible with JellyMod, but there is a workaround.
+This mod is partially incompatible with JellyMod, but there is a partial workaround.
 As long as you extract JellyMod into a seperate subfolder and keep MikasModCollection inside of the Mods folder, they should be mostly compatible.
 Your final Mods folder should look something like this: `Appdata/Balatro/Mods` will have `MikasModCollection.lua` and the `assets` folder.
 Put the JellyMod zip in a new folder `Appdata/Balatro/Mods/JellyMod`, and then extract `JellyMod.zip` there.
-The Scout Joker from JellyMod break things again, but everything else should work.\
+The Scout Joker from JellyMod breaks things again, but things should be more compatible than before.\
 _Thanks to `@Mastahcheech` and `@Cr4zZyBipBiip` for figuring this out_

 # Installation